 WASH Volunteerism is a pool of Manila Water enterprise talents and external partners who selflessly share their time, skills, and resources with the Foundation's initiatives.

-Leveraging on the enterprise’s business expertise in water supply and sanitation, MWF aligns itself with the Manila Water Company’s sustainability framework by helping build communities, protecting the environment, safeguarding health and safety, contributing to local and national economies, and developing employees.
-With the breadth of its Flagship and Special Programs, and the depth of its core program, the Integrated WASH, MWF looks forward to bringing WASH for All Communities in the years to come.
+Anchored on the enterprise's business expertise in water supply and sanitation, MWF continues to align itself with the Manila Water Company's sustainability framework by helping build communities, protecting the environment, safeguarding health and safety, contributing to local and national economies, and developing our employees.
+Amid the pandemic and beyond, Manila Water Foundation persists to be the heart of the Manila Water enterprise—delivering the breadth and depth of its WASH programs to more underserved communities through collaborations, thereby celebrating Agos ng Pagbabayanihan.